10 Hidden Gems You’ll Fall in Love With on an Ireland Road Trip

 Ireland’s Best Hidden Gems

-Ireland is full of bucket-list destinations—Cliffs of Moher, Ring of Kerry, Giant’s Causeway—but some of the best places are the ones you don’t hear about as often.
+Ireland is full of bucket-list destinations like the Cliffs of Moher, Ring of Kerry, Giant’s Causeway, but some of the best places are the ones you don’t hear about as often.
 Whether we stumbled upon them by accident or went out of our way to find them, these hidden gems made our trip unforgettable.

-From hauntingly beautiful abbeys and ancient stone forts to quiet beaches and underground caves, each of these places had something special—no crowds, incredible history, and a little Irish magic.
+From hauntingly beautiful abbeys and ancient stone forts to quiet beaches and underground caves, each of these places had something special, whether that was no crowds, incredible history, or a little Irish magic.

-If you’re planning a trip to Ireland and want to go beyond the usual stops, add a few of these places to your itinerary.
+If you’re planning a trip to Ireland and want to go beyond the usual stops, I highly recommend adding at least a few of these places to your itinerary.
 You’ll probably even find your own hidden gem along the way!